Xueli2121/UCLdissertationcode/README.md

     --output-dir figures
 ```

-The retained raw outputs allow the analysis to be reproduced without
+The retained raw and summarised outputs support reanalysis of the reported
-rerunning the complete simulation.
+results without rerunning the complete simulation.
+Small numerical
+differences may arise across software environments, particularly in
+cross-validation summaries.